deltafi/deltafi/deltafi-docs/public/docs/getting-started/simple-plugin.md

-# Getting started with a simple DeltaFi plugin
+# Getting started with a simple DeltaFi transformation plugin

+Source code for the final result of this example can be found here:  https://gitlab.com/deltafi/plugins/example-plugin

 ## Prerequisites